Chris-Kévin Nadje: Monterey Bay

+On 1 August 2026, Eupen of the Challenger Pro League announced the signing of Nadje for an undisclosed fee.

 International career

 Nadje is an Ivory Coast youth international.
 He debuted for the Ivory Coast national under-23 football team during a 3–2 loss to France.

 Style of play

 Nadje mainly operates as a midfielder.
 He has received comparisons to France international Khéphren Thuram.